Integralist/integralist.co.uk/content/posts/python-generators.md

 (expression for item in collection if condition)
 ```

+> [!NOTE]
-> Note: so although not demonstrated, you can also 'filter' yielded values due to the support for "if" conditions.
+> so although not demonstrated, you can also 'filter' yielded values due to the support for "if" conditions.

 ### Nested Generators (i.e. `yield from`)